[Investigation] US billionaires funding EU culture war

 Its task was "not lobbying" but rather "advocating" a Catholic point of view on EU affairs, its spokesman, Alessandro Di Maio, said.

-It did not work on abortion or euthanasia at EU level, because these were matters of national law outside its remit, he said.
+It did not work on abortion or euthanasia at EU level because these were matters of national law outside its remit, he said.

 "Since abortion and euthanasia fall under the competence of EU member states, the dialogue between Comece and the European institutions does not include them," Di Maio explained.